-This Topic Area would support the demonstration of a proposed minimization technology at an operational wind facility at a scale sufficient to provide a statistically significant reduction of impact at a demonstrated reasonable cost.
-For rare events, such as eagle collision fatalities at a facility, collecting behavior data that can demonstrate significant reductions in modeled risk of impact would be considered in lieu of demonstrating statistically significant reductions in the number of fatalities.
+This Topic Area would support the demonstration of a proposed detection and/or minimization technology at an operational wind facility at a scale sufficient to provide an accurate demonstration of efficacy or a statistically significant reduction of impact at a demonstrated reasonable cost.
+Given the rare nature of eagle mortality at wind farms, collecting behavior data that can demonstrate significant reductions in modeled risk of impact would be considered in lieu of demonstrating statistically significant reductions in the number of fatalities.